Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

 \subsection{Local refinement with Dirichlet boundary conditions}

-Let the domain be as described in Fig.~\ref{fig:sbm-thb}, specifically, a square $[0,1]^2$ with a circular hole of radius $r=0.15$ centered at $(0.0,0.0)$.
-Dirichlet boundary conditions are imposed on the exterior boundary by a standard Nitsche penalty-free approach, while a surrogate boundary is constructed on the interior boundary to impose the Dirichlet data via the SBM.
-For all the convergence studies presented henceforth, the characteristic length of each mesh is taken as the largest edge among all quadrilateral elements.
-Fig.~\ref{fig:ex11} compares the convergence obtained with local $h$-, $p$-, and $k$-refinements.
+Let the domain be as described in Fig.~\ref{fig:sbm-thb}, specifically, a square $[0,1]^2$ with a circular hole of radius $r=0.15$ centered at $(0.5,0.5)$.
+Dirichlet boundary conditions are imposed on the exterior boundary by a standard penalty-free Nitsche approach, while a surrogate boundary is constructed on the interior boundary to impose the Dirichlet data via the SBM. {For all convergence studies presented henceforth, the characteristic mesh size is defined as the maximum edge length among all quadrilateral elements.
+As a reference configuration, we employ a body-fitted setup in which the background mesh used for the SBM is retained, but the boundary conditions are imposed directly on the surrogate boundary rather than being shifted to the true boundary.
+This eliminates the Taylor-expansion consistency error and allows the influence of the boundary-shift operator to be isolated.